 How do you choose the right failover routing provider?

-How to build a robust failover routing strategy
+How can you build a robust failover routing strategy?

 What are the key metrics to monitor in failover routing?